 - Classes taught by university-level economic historians and experienced mentor teachers

-*Lodging at the EFIAH programs is covered in full by the FTE if participants are willing to share a room with another program participant.
+Lodging at the EFIAH programs (with the exception of the 2021 New York program) is covered in full by the FTE if participants are willing to share a room with another program participant.
 If a private room is desired, the cost is an additional $100 for the week and will be charged during the registration process.
 All accommodations are in on-campus dormitories.
-Please contact firstname.lastname@example.org for details.
+Please click on our Frequently Asked Questions link at the right for additional details.

 **It is the sole responsibility of the individual participant to ensure the credit arrangement meets the criteria set forth by your school, district, and state.
 To receive graduate credits, participants must be in attendance for the entire EFIAH program.